Asc0tt/adventure-card-game-editor/README.md

-# fallout-bg-card-editor
+# adventure-card-game-editor

-Tool for editing Quest\Encounter\Event\Agenda using by fallout-bg-cards application
+Tool for editing Quest\Encounter\Event\Agenda using by fallout-bg-ui application